xieguigang/mzkit/README.md

 ###  3.2. <a name='InstallMzkit'></a>Install Mzkit

+> If you have already installed the mzkit application, please uninstall the previous version before you install the new version of the mzkit application.

 ![](docs/manual/setup.PNG)

 When you have extract the zip package of the mzkit compression package, then you could found a ``setup.exe`` install application in the top of folder.
 Click on this setup application, then your will going to install mzkit program into your computer system.